 $50 Central Coast-CAMFT Members (CE Credits*)

 Closing date for registration is April 18, 2023 at 10pm.

 Unless otherwise specified, our courses meet the qualifications for hours of continuing education credits for LMFTs, LCSWs, LPCCs and/or LEPs as required by the Board of Behavioral Sciences.
 Completion of this course earns a discount on liability insurance.
 You will receive a certificate of completion at the end of the workshop.

 The Central Coast Chapter of CAMFT is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for MFTs, Associates and students, MSWs, LEPs and LPCCs.
 The Central Coast Chapter of CAMFT maintains responsibility for this program/course and its content.

-Refund Policy for all events: Registrants who do not attend or fail to cancel registration seven days prior to scheduled event will be charged full fee.
-The only exception will be for registrants who are unable to attend due to family emergency.
-If you need to cancel, please contact Chapter President Kim Richards within seven days of the upcoming event at 805.458.8063 or email Kim Richards at firstname.lastname@example.org.
+Refund policy for all events: Registrants who do not attend or fail to cancel registration seven days prior to scheduled event will be charged full fee.
+The only exception will be for registrants who are unable to attend due to an emergency.
+If you need to cancel, please contact Chapter President Kim Richards within 10 days of the upcoming event at 805.458.8063 or email Kim Richards at firstname.lastname@example.org.

-If you require a reasonable accommodation in order to participate in this event, please contact Chapter President Kim Richards within 10 days of the upcoming event at (805) 458-8063, firstname.lastname@example.org.
+If you require a reasonable accommodation in order to participate in any of our events, please contact Chapter President Kim Richards within 10 days of the upcoming event at 805.458.8063 or email Kim Richards at email@example.com.